SWENGG4Y2024/SWENGG4Y2024Team02/Test.md

+# Airbnb Software Test Plan

+## 1. Test Plan Identifier
+Airbnb Software System Test Plan Version 1.0

+## 2. References
-# Test Plan for Airbnb Software
+Software Requirements Specification (SRS) for Airbnb Software System

-## 1. Introduction
+## 3. Introduction
-This document outlines the test plan for the Airbnb software system.
-It describes the approach, scope, resources, and schedule for testing the software to ensure its quality and reliability.
+This Test Plan delineates the approach, resources, and schedule intended for the testing activities of Airbnb software system.
+The aim is to ensure the reliability and quality of the software by testing all functionalities and features.

-## 2. Test Items
+## 4. Test Items
-The test items include all functionalities and features of the Airbnb software system as described in the Software Requirements Specification (SRS) document.
+The test items encompass all features and functionalities of the Airbnb software system as per the SRS document.

+## 5. Software Risk Issues
+Potential risks include inadequate test coverage, delays in schedule, and resource constraints.
+Contingency plans will be created to mitigate these risks.

-## 3. Features to be Tested
+## 6. Features to be Tested
-The following features will be tested:
+Testing will be conducted on the following features:
 - User registration and authentication
 - Property search and listing
 - Managing listings by hosts